Multiple Different Black Box Explanations for Image Classifiers: Introduction

 \section{Introduction}

-Neural networks (NN) are now a primary building block of most computer vision systems.
-The opacity of NNs creates demand for explainability techniques, which attempt to provide insight into why a particular input yields a particular observed output.
-Beyond increasing a user's confidence in the output, and hence also their trust in the AI system, these insights help to uncover subtle classification errors that are not detectable from the output alone~\cite{CKS21}.
+AI models are now a primary building block of most computer vision systems.
+The opacity of some of these models (e.g., neural networks) creates demand for explainability techniques, which attempt to provide insight into why a particular input yields a particular observed output.
+Beyond increasing a user's confidence in the output, and hence also their trust in the AI model, these insights help to uncover subtle classification errors that are not detectable from the output alone~\cite{chockler2024}.

-The most commonly used definition of an explanation is a part of the input image that is sufficient for the classifier to yield the same label as the original image.
-Explanations, according to this definition, are obviously not unique.
-Images often have several explanations for their classification as illustrated in \Cref{fig:accept}.
-Initial results in the study of multiple explanations by~\citet{SLKTF21} demonstrate that images have multiple explanations in all but degenerate cases.

-There is a growing body of work analysing the human perception of images~\cite{FKZK20,DKDG21} and how this differs from what NNs do.
-Roughly speaking, humans do not detect small differences.
-In particular, there is little sense in checking the effect of changing one pixel or any small number of pixels, as a new explanation would be indistinguishable to the human eye from the previous one.
-Therefore, we focus our effort on the search for \emph{sufficiently different} explanations (see \Cref{sec:atomic-superpix}).